 WHAT I THINK OF ELTAMD UV CLEAR BROAD SPECTRUM SPF 46

 I bought this sunscreen because I’ve heard a lot of great word of mouth reviews.
 People also rave about it online and that includes black people too.
 So I was very surprised to find that it didn’t match my expectations.
 So I ordered a second one from another source because I felt the first one had to be a fake certainly.
 But the first wasn’t a fake.
 They were both the same.

 This sunscreen is elite.
 Okay?
 Zinc Oxide, Niacinamide, Sodium Hyaluronate (salt form of hyaluronic acid), Lactic Acid, Vitamin E. This sunscreen happens to be water resistant and it dries down matte.
 The lactic acid is supposed to very lightly hydrate and exfoliate while niacinamide is for brightening.
-That ingredient list elevates it holy grail.
+That ingredient list alone makes it holy grail.
 I mean, you’d be hard pressed to find a sunscreen with a more impressive ingredients list.

 Feel free to disregard that “transparent zinc oxide” label because it’s anything but.
 This sunscreen left the most ghostly white cast on my face.
 When I say ghostly I mean it.
 I worked this bad boy into my skin for 5 minutes and the white cast went nowhere.
 I relegated it to home sunscreen so I wouldnt habe to look like Casper in public.
 But i still had to deal with the pilling.
 It pills horribly which makes reapplication a nightmare.